hotwired-laravel/turbo-laravel/README.md

 This package gives you a set of conventions to make the most out of [Hotwire](https://hotwire.dev/) in Laravel (inspired by the [turbo-rails](https://github.com/hotwired/turbo-rails) gem).
 There is a [companion application](https://github.com/tonysm/turbo-demo-app) that shows how to use the package and the conventions in your application.

+There is a testing helper package that you can add as a dev dependency of your application, check it out: [`tonysm/turbo-laravel-test-helpers`](https://github.com/tonysm/turbo-laravel-test-helpers).

 <a name="documentation"></a>
 ## Documentation